I checked out your website. And what did I find? Broken tags.

 How does tag governance fit into a developer’s workflow?
 When a development team is equipped with a data governance solution, they can scan their tag implementations in a dev environment to make sure tags and data layer variables are populating according to the requirements included in the tagging plan.

 Finding problems in a development environment is much less risky because the data is fake—you’re not working with a real customers’ data, just test accounts.
 Not only can you ensure that your tags are working as expected, but you can also test for instances of non-compliant personal data before you go to production and make someone upset.

-Tag governance solutions give quality assurance engineers tools to automate tag-testing in staging environments.
+Tag governance solutions give quality assurance engineers tools to help automate tag-testing in staging environments.

 QA: Your last line of defense before production

-The job of the QA engineer is similar to the developer in that she is testing tag performance against tagging plan requirements before pushing to a production environment.
+The job of the QA engineer is similar to the developer in that they are testing tag performance against tagging plan requirements before pushing to a production environment.

 The difference is that quality assurance is going to take that tag performance testing to a whole new level— running iterative tests under various conditions.
 Those tests should include tags.
 When the engineer checks if a button functions as expected, she should also be looking to see if any specified measurement happened as well.

 Historically, analysts and digital marketers took it upon themselves to test for tagging errors in a production environment because their data was at stake.

 The problem with this approach is that tagging errors in production are expensive to locate and repair.
 Companies have responded and started to rely more on engineers to test against measurement requirements during QA.

 As the final gatekeeper before a website moves into production, QA engineers have an important role in testing analytics and marketing tags.